GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Experiments

 \subsection{Experiments on Distinguishing Attacks}

-Since the covertness guarantees in Section~\ref{sec:setup-covertness} hinge on high dimensionality, it is only meaningful to consider additional privacy leakage under sufficiently large $d$ (e.g., $d \geq 256$) such that the original DP guarantees continue to hold against regular attackers.
-Therefore, in this section, we report the success rates of distinguishing attacks.
-That is, the percentage of distinguishing attacks during which the index of the selected database is correctly identified by the backdoor attacker ($i=i^*$), i.e., the frequency approximating Equation~\eqref{eq:prob-da-success}.
-We conducted the experiments of distinguishing attacks on two classes of queries ubiquitously studied in the DP literature where GM applies and with large output dimension: namely, the DP histogram (DP-hist) queries~\cite{DBLP:conf/stoc/BassilyS15, DBLP:journals/vldb/XuZXYYW13, DBLP:conf/cikm/LiXJL15, DBLP:journals/pvldb/HayRMS10} and DP stochastic gradient descent (DP-SGD)~\cite{DBLP:conf/ccs/AbadiCGMMT016, DBLP:conf/nips/HayesBM23, DBLP:conf/iclr/FangLF023}.
+Since the covertness guarantees in Section~\ref{sec:setup-covertness} hinge on high dimensionality, it is only meaningful to consider additional privacy leakage under sufficiently large $d$ (e.g., $d \geq 256$) such that the original DP guarantees continue to hold against the RPA.
+Therefore, in this section, we report the success rates of distinguishing attacks; that is, the percentage of distinguishing attacks in which the index of the selected database is correctly identified by the BPA ($i=i^*$), which approximates the frequency in Equation~\eqref{eq:prob-da-success}.
+We conducted experiments for distinguishing attacks on two classes of queries that are ubiquitously studied in the DP literature where GM applies and that have a large output dimension: namely, DP histogram (DP-hist) queries~\cite{DBLP:conf/stoc/BassilyS15, DBLP:journals/vldb/XuZXYYW13, DBLP:conf/cikm/LiXJL15, DBLP:journals/pvldb/HayRMS10} and the gradient computation in DP stochastic gradient descent (DP-SGD)~\cite{DBLP:conf/ccs/AbadiCGMMT016, DBLP:conf/nips/HayesBM23, DBLP:conf/iclr/FangLF023}.